Most B2B companies that I run across miss two very important factors for their success.

 In other words, winning in sales today hinges not just on what a business sells but also—increasingly—on how the sales team sells it.
 That means

-14. providing valuable guidance and insights all along the way.
+14. Providing valuable guidance and insights all along the way.

-New Rules for Customer Engagement
+New Rules for Client Engagement

 In order to align your selling process to the buying journey and focus on making each interaction meaningful for the customer at every stage, companies must:

-16. Discover what customers care about most.
+16. Discover what clients care about most.

 18. Win by going the extra mile.